VirtusLab/scala-cli/website/docs/reference/cli-options.md

 #### `--license`

-License that are supported by the repository - list of licenses https://fedoraproject.org/wiki/Licensing:Main?rd=Licensing
+Licenses that are supported by the repository (list of licenses: https://fedoraproject.org/wiki/Licensing:Main?rd=Licensing)

 #### `--release`

-The number of times this version of the software was released, default: 1
+The number of times this version of the software was released (default: 1)

 #### `--rpm-architecture`

-Architecture that are supported by the repository, default: noarch
+Architectures that are supported by the repository (default: noarch)

 #### `--license-path`

-Path to license file
+Path to the license file

 #### `--product-name`

-Name of product, default: Scala packager
+Name of product (default: Scala packager)

 #### `--exit-dialog`

-Text will be displayed on exit dialog
+Text that will be displayed on the exit dialog

 #### `--suppress-validation`